MetalTurtle18/advent-of-code/2024/README.md

 ## Day 12
 Part 1 was fine.
 Part 2 killed me.
 I was this close to quitting.
 I don't know how much longer I can keep doing these.

+## Day 13
+Thanks to MATLAB, I knew how to write this system of equations in matrix form.
+I had issues with float precision in part 2, but one suggestion from the subreddit to just test if the rounded values satisfy the equation did the trick.